 One of them I turned into an outdoor happy hour cocktail window and another into a cool herb planter.

-Wood slices are a great free resource to upcycle and craft with, I have made many Christmas ornaments from wood slices including a hanging Scandinavian decoration.
-The coolest thing that I have created, are wood slices plant shelves.
+Wood slices are a great free resource to upcycle and craft.
+I have made many Christmas ornaments from wood slices, including a hanging Scandinavian decoration.
+The coolest thing that I have created is wood slices plant shelves.

 24. X is for X-rays

 I bet you thought I’d struggle to find a clever upcycling idea for the letter x.
-Well lucky for me my friend Wendy from My French Twist made a cool pendant lamp from old x-rays.
+Luckily, my friend Wendy from My French Twist made a cool pendant lamp from old x-rays.

 25. Y is for Yogurt Pots and Jars

-We eat a lot of yogurt in this household.
-I like natural greek yogurt and buy it in big plastic tubs.
+We eat a lot of yoghurt in this household.
+I like natural greek yoghurt and buy it in big plastic tubs.
 I’ve even upcycled these into Marimekko storage buckets to match my Marimekko shed.

-My partner has a sweeter tooth and loves those posh yogurts that come in delicate little jars.
+My partner has a sweeter tooth and loves those posh yoghurts in delicate little jars.
 Those I have upcycled with postage stamps into a rainbow of tea lights for my mantle.

 26. Z is For Zippers

-Old zippers are good to upcycle into necklaces and other jewelry.
+Old zippers are good to upcycle into necklaces and other jewellery.
 There is a video tutorial here for some zipper necklace ideas.

-If you are looking for upcycling specifically for the garden check out these 50 ideas.
+If you are after upcycling specifically for the garden, check out these 50 ideas.

-To help you with some of your upcycling projects you should check out my guides to decoupaging with paper napkins and how to print on fabrics at home.
+To help you with some of your upcycling projects, check out my guides on decoupaging with paper napkins and how to print on fabrics at home.

-I hope you have been inspired by all these cool and unique upcycling ideas.
-If you have any ideas of your own for the harder letters of the alphabet I’d love to hear them in the comments.
+I hope you’re inspired by all these cool and unique upcycling ideas.
+And if you have any ideas for the harder letters of the alphabet, I’d love to hear them in the comments.

 Claire Armstrong